Continued from Design Thinking: Empathy

 Finally, it helps to use a verb to start a problem statement to make your problem action-orientated.

-The best way to start is to begin by analysing all of the information and insights collected throughout the empathy phase and begin summarising the most important ones.
+The best way to begin is by analysing all of the information and insights collected throughout the empathy phase and begin summarising the most important ones.
 By marking out possible key themes, possible questions can be formulated, refined and improved.
-A couple of key ways to do this are:
+Some great ways to do this are:

-Example: An elderly social housing tenant needs access to the internet because housing provider systems are becoming more automated
+An elderly social housing tenant needs access to the internet because housing provider systems are becoming more automated.

 ‘How might we’ questions

-Here are some “How might we” questions in response to our POV example;
+Here are some HMW questions in response to our POV example:

 How might we educate tenants on how to use the internet?